 \section{Related Work}

-\paragraph{Riemannian Geometry of Variational Autoencoders.} A line of work studies the Riemannian geometry induced by deep generative models, and VAEs in particular, via the pullback metric of the decoder.
-Arvanitidis et al.\ show that the generator of a VAE induces a stochastic Riemannian metric on the latent space and that geodesics and distances computed under this metric lead to more semantically meaningful interpolations, improved sampling, and better clustering~\cite{arvanitidis2017latent,arvanitidis2020geometrically}. \citet{shao2018riemannian} further develop algorithms for computing geodesics and parallel transport on the manifolds defined by deep generative models.
+\paragraph{Riemannian Geometry of Variational Autoencoders:} A line of work studies the Riemannian geometry induced by deep generative models, and VAEs in particular, via the pullback metric of the decoder. \citet{arvanitidis2017latent} show that the generator of a VAE induces a stochastic Riemannian metric on the latent space and that geodesics and distances computed under this metric lead to more semantically meaningful interpolations, improved sampling, and better clustering~\cite{arvanitidis2017latent,arvanitidis2020geometrically}. \citet{shao2018riemannian} further develop algorithms for computing geodesics and parallel transport on the manifolds defined by deep generative models.
 Subsequent work has used this geometric viewpoint to regularize latent spaces, design geometry-aware VAEs, and perform data augmentation in small-sample regimes by exploiting the learned Riemannian structure~\cite{chadebec2022geometric,arvanitidis2020geometrically}.
-Different from these works, which primarily use the pullback metric to study interpolation, representation quality, and manifold geometry, our goal is different: we treat the decoder-induced pullback metric as a \emph{privacy-relevant signal}.
+These works primarily use the pullback metric to study interpolation, representation quality, and manifold geometry, while instead we study the decoder-induced pullback metric in terms of its \emph{privacy-relevant} changes to the original space.
 We estimate local distortion for high-dimensional VAEs used in LDMs, and we show that this distortion reveals where the latent diffusion model memorizes most strongly and which latent dimensions contribute most to membership leakage.